 Q. How can I find out what I should be getting paid?

-Go to www.ucu.org.uk/FEpaycalc to see the current nationally agreed rates enjoyed by staff in
+A. Go to www.ucu.org.uk/FEpaycalc to see the current nationally agreed rates enjoyed by staff in

 the majority of colleges.
 Starting salaries for qualified lecturers are £22,857, and top of spine staff get £34,587.